japila-books/spark-sql-internals/docs/SessionState.md

 | link:spark-sql-Analyzer.adoc[Analyzer]
 | [[analyzer]] <<spark-sql-Analyzer.adoc#, Spark Analyzer>>

-Initialized lazily (i.e. only when requested the first time) using the <<analyzerBuilder, analyzerBuilder>> factory function.
+Initialized lazily (only when requested the first time) using the <<analyzerBuilder, analyzerBuilder>> factory function.

 Used when...FIXME